Than Almitra spoke, saying, "We would ask now of Death."

 I go with the wind, people of Orphalese, but not down into emptiness;

-let it be a promise till another day.
-Know therefore, that from the
+then let it be a promise till another day.
+Know therefore, that

 The mist that drifts away at dawn, leaving but dew in the fields,